Exam Room Wallboard

 Transforming a minimum viable product into a flagship

 The Outcome Health Wallboard began its life as a minimum-viable product to give doctors the power of interactive diagrams to explain concepts to patients.
 These initial diagrams were rudimentary: they were presented as a series of static images that could be cycled through to see an anatomical model from multiple directions.

-Working closely with the VP of product experience, the Wallboard’s product manager, and the engineering team, I designed and prototyped an extensive series of navigation systems to handle the influx of anatomical and condition models.
+Teamed with the VP of product experience, the Wallboard’s product manager, and our Android engineers, I began prototyping an extensive series of navigation systems to handle the influx of anatomical and condition models.
 I generally worked at a high level of fidelity for these, partly to sell the concepts internally, and partly to start defining a design language for the product.

-In parallel with navigation, I iterated on a control format that would allow users to manipulate different types of 3D models in a consistent way.
+Navigation through the content library was our top priority, but the complexities of the new content itself necessitated a new approach to interacting with dynamic 3D models, I iterated on a family of controls that would adapt depending on the type of model and the features it offered, while presenting the options in a consistent way.
 When a model had distinct states, for instance, such as a progressing condition, the controls would adopt a pagination metaphor, Meanwhile, a model with a looping animation would show a play/pause button with a control to scrub through the frames.

 To build these new features, I reviewed prototypes with the PM and Android lead ahead of each sprint, with both giving input on how various nuances in design and implementation would affect development.

 We launched the new version of the Wallboard software to acclaim from our clinical partners.
 In the months afterward, product turned its attention to optimizing the experience.
 One of these initiatives was to improve performance: On the relatively slow (compared to modern Android phones) RockChip SOC that powered the wallboard, toggling through categories in the navigation was far from instantaneous, and was identified as a specific pain point for time-constrained clinicians.